FerretedHeart/ProgrammingNotes/React/hooks.md

 - *current state* - the current value of this state
 - *state setter* - a function that we can use to separate the value of this state

-Because React returns two values in an array, we assign them to local variables.
+Because React returns two values in an array, we assign them to local variables by destructuring.

 ```react
 import React, { useState } from 'react';